1 Getting Started with Data in R

 1.3.1 Package installation

-Note about RStudio Server or RStudio Cloud: If your instructor has provided you with a link and access to RStudio Server or RStudio Cloud, you might not need to install packages, as they might be preinstalled for you by your instructor.
-That being said, it is still a good idea to know this process for later on when you are not using RStudio Server or Cloud, but rather RStudio Desktop on your own computer.
+Note about RStudio Server or Posit Cloud: If your instructor has provided you with a link and access to RStudio Server or Posit Cloud, you might not need to install packages, as they might be preinstalled for you by your instructor.
+That being said, it is still a good idea to know this process for later on when you are not using RStudio Server or Posit Cloud, but rather RStudio Desktop on your own computer.

 There are two ways to install an R package: an easy way and a more advanced way.
 Let’s install the ggplot2